 Replace

-process.p = cms.Path( process.RawToDigi_woGCT * process.reconstructionCosmics)
+process.p = cms.Path( process.RawToDigi_woGCT * process.reconstructionCosmics)with

 process.mypath = cms.Path(process.siPixelRecHits*process.siStripMatchedRecHits*process.TrackRefitter)